josh-segal/text-me-assistant/README.md

 ## Some Next Steps + Improvements

+- Modularize all the core logic into helper files like (db.js, ai.js, sms.js, utils.js)
+- Clean up the redundant code in index.mjs and centralize the Twilio/Supabase client setup
 - Handle concurrent incoming messages (race conditions)
 - Create a dashboard for the manager to **review/edit answers**